Papa (TV series): Episode 9-18

-As time progressed, the three men's affairs with women also progressed, but complications arose as Yong-min tried to balance his relations between Hee-min and Se-young.
+As time progressed, the three men's affairs with women also progressed, but complications arose as Yong-min tried to balance his relations between Hye-min and Se-young.
 This happened when Hee-min had just returned from America to Korea, and frequented the university Choi was teaching in and his house.
 In-pyo also had a hard time getting approval from Hee-ju's father and elder brother for their relationship.

 However, after deliberations and persuasion by his son, he approved at episode 17, on condition that In-pyo would agree to change his course of study to a new course that could assist his company.
 Hee-ju's father also warned In-pyo that he would only allow the couple to marry after three years, and they would have to break up if his behavior changed for the worse.

-After sending Hee-min to America with the termination of their relations and Se-young shaking off her relationship with her boss, Gang, Hyun-joon eventually reconciled with his ex-wife Se-young after a separation of many years.
-Se-young is working in a film production company, under Gang, to create the film Salut D'Amour.
+After sending Hee-min to America with the termination of their relations and Se-young shaking off her relationship with her boss, Kang Dong-Seok, Hyun-joon eventually reconciled with his ex-wife Se-young after a separation of many years.
+Se-young is working in a film production company, under Kang, to create the film Salut D'Amour.

 Yong Gong got to marry the pharmacist who lived with his entire family and Hyun-joon's brother-in-law eventually went abroad to America to study, as a promise to marry Hee-ju if both of them excel academically.

-Se-young and Hyun-joon confessed their feelings towards each other after Hyun-joon broke up with Hee-min, who had already returned to America to further her studies for another three years.
+Se-young and Hyun-joon confessed their feelings towards each other after Hyun-joon broke up with Hye-min, who had already returned to America to further her studies for another three years.
 At this time, Yong Gong married the pharmacist, Hye-won after dating indirectly for sometime as well as pressure applied by his son.
 Yong Gong had confessed his love to Hye-won in episode 17 at her pharmacy shortly after she wound up for the day.
-That was the same time Hye-won was introduced to a new boyfriend through her father.
+That was the same time Hye-won was introduced to a blind date through her father.

 The duo later met again at the KBS radio station where Choi worked.
 The duo then hugged each other after confessing their needs to each other.